I’m Veronica Leigh (V Leigh) Carr, surrealist and naturalist with head in the clouds and feet in the forest.

 What is your academic background?

-My parents were world-renowned artists of their time.
-My dad encouraged in me technical excellence in art and a closeness with nature.
-My mother, his wife and creative partner, passed down her resilient zest for life.
-Their example and teaching laid the technical groundwork for my art.
-Life, research and the great creative masters continue to be my teachers.
+My parents’ example and teaching laid the foundation of my creative journey.
+My father, a world-renowned woodcarver, encouraged technical excellence in art and a closeness with nature.
+My mother, a seamstress and entrepreneur, passed down her creativity and resilient zest for living.
+Life, hands-on experience and the great creative masters continue to be my teachers.

 What got you creating?